 For academic libraries, consortia, and corporate institutions, ACM Books are sold as Collections, with the first collection consisting of 25 titles, publishing as from 2014.
 ACM Books licensed by an institutional library are free to all students and patrons within the institution’s IP range for course and individual use, and ACM makes such titles available to institutional users via mobile devices utilizing its unique Remote Access Tools & Services.
 ACM Books is also offered to ACM’s 110,000+ individual members from over 100 countries around the world as an additional option to their annual membership dues and individual ACM Digital Library access charge.

-For individuals preferring to purchase individual titles from the Series, individual titles will be made available for sale from the major global print and ebook retailers worldwide, including Amazon.com and Barnes & Noble.
+For individuals preferring to purchasing individual titles from the Series, individual titles will be made available directly from Morgan & Claypool as well as the major global print and ebook retailers worldwide including Amazon.com and Barnes & Noble.

 The primary goal of the ACM Books series is to provide a broad distribution outlet for book authors in the computing community.
 Pricing the series so that it is affordable to ACM members and institutions around the world is a priority for ACM Books.
 ACM has a longstanding reputation for pricing its publications affordably, and this Series will follow in that tradition.

 ACM Books authors are compensated for their work and the successful sales of their titles.
 All ACM Books authors receive a royalty of 10% of the amount received from the sales of their books, in all media and all markets around the world, including all print and digital channels.

 ACM Books is actively marketed to the computing community through various channels including advertising in ACM magazines, via ACM’s network of Special Interest Groups (SIGs), in dozens of ACM Web Sites targeting various segments of the computing community, and ACM sponsored conferences taking place around the world each year.